 ^{}The interventional cardiology program may still permit the transport to the PCI centre.

 Paramedic Prompt Card for Acute Stroke Bypass Protocol

 This prompt card provides a quick reference of the Acute Stroke Protocol contained in the Basic Life Support Patient Care Standards (BLS PCS).
-Please refer to the BLS PCS for the full protocol.

 Indications under the Acute Stroke Protocol